tengkuhafidz/gatsby-source-google-sheets-flexible/README.md

 ### Step 2: Configure your Gatsby Project

-1. install plugin by running `npm i gatsby-source-google-sheets-flexible`
+1. Install plugin by running `npm i gatsby-source-google-sheets-flexible`
-2. add the plugin in your `gatsby-config.js` file
+2. Add the plugin in your `gatsby-config.js` file

-**Available Options**
+**Available Options:**
 - **apiKey:** Your google api key as in step 1.
 - **spreadsheetId:** The ID of the Google Sheets document to retrieve data from. *Not required if you use the `spreadsheetUrl` option (next line)*.
 - **spreadsheetUrl:** The url of Google Sheets document to retrieve data from. *Not required if you use the `spreadsheetId` option (previous line)*.